QF-tuner: Breaking Tradition in Reinforcement Learning: Abstract

 \section{Abstract}

-Hyperparameter tuning in reinforcement learning algorithms refers to choosing the optimal parameters that may increase the algorithm's performance.
-Manual or random hyperparameter tuning methods can be problematic, as even slight variations in their values can result in significantly different outcomes in the learning process.
-In this paper, we propose a new method, QF-tuner, for automatic hyperparameter tuning in the Q-learning algorithm using the FOX optimization algorithm (FOX).
-A new objective function has been proposed for the FOX, prioritizing reward over learning error and time.
+In reinforcement learning algorithms, the hyperparameters tuning method refers to choosing the optimal parameters that may increase the overall performance.
+Manual or random hyperparameter tuning methods can lead to different results in the reinforcement learning algorithms.
+In this paper, we propose a new method called QF-tuner for automatic hyperparameter tuning in the Q-learning algorithm using the FOX optimization algorithm (FOX).
+Furthermore, a new objective function has been employed within FOX that prioritizes reward over learning error and time.
 QF-tuner starts by running the FOX and tries to minimize the fitness value derived from observations at each iteration by executing the Q-learning algorithm.
 The proposed method has been evaluated using two control tasks from the OpenAI Gym: CartPole and FrozenLake.
-The empirical results of the QF-tuner on the CartPole control task show a reward of 499, and on the FrozenLake control task, a reward of 1.
-These results indicate that the QF-tuner outperforms other optimization algorithms.
-On the FrozenLake control task, there was a 36\% increase in reward with a 26\% reduction in learning time; on the CartPole control task, there was a 57\% increase in reward with a 20\% decrease in learning time.
-Thus, the QF-tuner is an essential method for hyperparameter tuning in reinforcement learning algorithms, enabling more effective solutions to control task problems.
+The empirical results indicate that the QF-tuner outperforms other optimization algorithms, such as~\gls{pso},~\gls{ba},~\gls{ga}, and the random method.
+However, on the FrozenLake task, the QF-tuner increased rewards by 36\% and reduced learning time by 26\%, while on the CartPole task, it increased rewards by 57\% and reduced learning time by 20\%.
+Thus, the QF-tuner is an essential method for hyperparameter tuning in Q-learning algorithms, enabling more effective solutions to control task problems.

 \keywords{FOX Optimization Algorithm \and Hyperparameter \and Optimization \and QF-tuner \and Q-learning \and Reinforcement Learning.}